Nixoxo/vehicle-detection/README.md

     1. It extracts the features of the images.
     2. The trained SVM classifies the window based on the image.
 If the window is classified as an car, the window will be added to the box.

 3. The second step does not classify very successful.
 So I use different scales of the image and classify the windows for each scale.
 This will result in more boxes, because the disadvantage of the method described in the second method only works if the car is in the perfect window.
+I implemented this in the method `find_cars`.
     1. The second step is executed multiple times for different image scales.
     2. We will probably receive more correctly classified windows
     3. The window will be drawn in a heatmap